danielwpz/near-rest-server/README.md

 $ npm run start:prod
 ```

-## Accounts
+## NEAR Accounts
-Currently all transactions are signed by accounts from local unencrypted JSON key store just like near-cli.
+Currently all transactions are signed by accounts from local unencrypted JSON key store (by default `~/.near-credentials`) just like near-cli.
 You can config the path for keystore folder in `config.keyStorePath`

 ## APIs